martel-innovate/deep-log-inspection/doc/install/install.md

 ## Installing & Deploying
-Installing and running the Deep Log Inspection system requires [git][1] and [docker][2], so make sure they are installed on your system before proceeding.
-In order for Elasticsearch to boot correctly, user limits must be set via [Docker configuration][5].
+Installing and running the Deep Log Inspection system requires [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [docker](https://www.docker.com/), so make sure they are installed on your system before proceeding.
+In order for Elasticsearch to boot correctly, user limits must be set via [Docker configuration](https://github.com/martel-innovate/deep-log-inspection/blob/master/log-server/config/docker.service).

 Open your system's command line and `cd` to the folder where the project will be stored.
-Then, download the project by cloning the git repository:
+Download the project by cloning the git repository:

     git clone https://github.com/martel-innovate/deep-log-inspection.git